valkyron/devi777/README.md

 Exploring Mern stack and Docker/Kubernetes these days.  -->

-Currently pursuing M.Tech in CSE at IIT Jodhpur, I'm devoted towards Software Development.
-My work mostly revolves around SDE apps/ML projects.
+Currently pursuing M.Tech in CSE at IIT Jodhpur. <br> Devoted towards SDE apps, AWS, DSA. <br>
 Have some exposure in DL (keras, pytorch) and NLP.
 Follow Ethical Hacking and Graph-theoretic algorithms

-Have a intermediate level understanding of Data Structures and Algorithms with C++, 5 starred in Problem Solving & Python (Hackerrank)
+Langs: Cpp, Python

 - 🔭 I’m currently working on ...
 Edge & Fog Computing, MERN, DSA
 - 💬 Ask me about ...
-ML, Data Science, Algorithms/Cpp
+Cpp, NLP
 - 📫 How to reach me: ...
 [Email](devansh007kaushik@gmail.com) and [Linkedin](https://www.linkedin.com/in/devanshkaushik/)
 - ⚡ Fun fact: ... love EDMs and football